Trevor Philips

-Trevor Philips is a character and one of the three playable protagonists, alongside Michael de Santa and Franklin Clinton, of Grand Theft Auto V, the seventh main title in the Grand Theft Auto series developed by Rockstar North and published by Rockstar Games.
-He also appears in the game's multiplayer component, Grand Theft Auto Online.
+Trevor Philips is a character and one of the three playable protagonists, alongside Michael De Santa and Franklin Clinton, of Grand Theft Auto V. He also appears in the game's multiplayer component, Grand Theft Auto Online.
 A career criminal and former bank robber, Trevor leads his own organisation, Trevor Philips Enterprises, and comes into conflict with various rival gangs and criminal syndicates as he attempts to secure control of the drugs and weapons trade in the fictional Blaine County, San Andreas.
 He is portrayed by Canadian actor Steven Ogg, who provided the voice and motion capture for the character.

-Rockstar based Trevor's appearance on Ogg's physical appearance, while his personality was inspired by the British criminal Charles Bronson.
+Rockstar Games based Trevor's appearance on Ogg's physical appearance, while his personality was inspired by the British criminal Charles Bronson.
 Grand Theft Auto V co-writer Dan Houser described Trevor as purely driven by desire and resentment.
 To make players care for the character, the designers gave the character more emotions.
 Trevor is shown to care about people very close to him, despite his antisocial behavior and psychotic derangement.

 The general attention given to Trevor by critics was mostly very positive, although some reviewers felt that his violent personality and actions negatively affected the game's narrative.
 His design and personality have drawn comparisons to other influential video game and film characters.
 Many reviewers have called Trevor a likeable and believable character, and felt that he is one of the few protagonists in the Grand Theft Auto series that would willingly execute popular player actions, such as murder and violence.